DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 At a ‘high level’, the U.K. has set out its public research funding approach to AI and its policy intentions as regards a ‘light touch’ non-binding governance of AI, including facial recognition.
-This demonstrates a further cleavage with the EU’s intention to regulate AI.
+This demonstrates a further cleavage with the E.U.’s intention to regulate AI.
 It can be seen as part of the U.K.’s post-Brexit trajectory, which also involves a distancing from the E.U.’s data protection regime, and accords with Ossewaarde and Gulenc’s aforementioned observations of the